LLNL/scr/doc/rst/users/overview.rst

 or it may be interrupted due to time limits imposed by the resource scheduler.
 We use the term *allocation* to refer to an assigned set of compute resources that are available to the user for a period of time.
-A resource manager typically assigns an identifier to each resource allocation, which we refer to as the *allocation id*.
+A resource manager typically assigns an identifier label to each resource allocation, which we refer to as the *allocation id*.
-SCR uses the allocation id in some directory and file names.
+SCR embeds the allocation id in some directory and file names.
 Within an allocation, a user may execute a simulation one or more times.
 We call each execution a *run*.
 For MPI applications, each run corresponds to a single invocation